Determining the Appropriate Business Entity–Should I Form an LLC or a Corporation?

 Registering in Other States by Business Conducting Business in More than One State

-You must register your business entity in every state in which it “does business.”
+When you start a business you must register your business entity in every state in which it “does business.”
 This simple phrase belies some complex analysis.
 If your business has employees in a state other than the state in which the business entity is organized—even if it’s an employee who frequently travels into the state on sales calls—or if your business does more than occasional business in another state, then the business entity may need to register as a “foreign entity” in that other state.
 If your business only infrequently provides a service in another state, then it may not need to register in that other state.
 If you are unsure where your business falls, you should consult one of the business attorneys at General Counsel, PC.

 Choosing a Registered Agent

 A business entity must appoint an official agent in every state or District in which it is registered and/or doing business.
 The official title of these agents varies by state (most often they are called a “Registered Agent” or “Resident Agent”), and the laws of the different states’ provide different duties and responsibility to the agents.

 In all states, when a business entity is sued the legal papers for the lawsuit may be served on its registered agent.
 In many states, including Virginia, the agent is also the recipient of all of the official correspondence to the business entity, such as annual renewal paperwork from the state.

 Business owners frequently appoint law firms and other specialist businesses to serve as their agent.
 General Counsel, P.C. serves as a Virginia registered agent for a number of business entities.
 In addition, a business owner generally may serve as his or her business entity’s agent in the state in which that owner resides.